Ever learning,

 --Mahayana Buddhism

---Zen Buddhism
+----Zen Buddhism

---Vajrayana Buddhism --Tibetan Buddhism
+--Vajrayana Buddhism ----Shingon Buddhism

 Christian God vs. reincarnation

-Hinduism teaches reincarnation---that after death one keeps coming
+Buddhism teaches reincarnation---that after death one keeps coming

 back and dying again.